Jan-Ric/Jan-Ric/README.md

 🎓 I’m a newly licensed electronics engineer

-🤖 I’m passionate about AI and Automation, Embedded Systems and System Integration
+🤖 I’m passionate about AI and Automation and Embedded Systems

 💡 I’m on a journey to land a tech job in AI and Data Science Industry